-▶ All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
+▶ All Errors Whenever the BIOS detects a non-fatal error the system boot will stop. ▶ All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
+(Default)

-▶ All.
-But Diskette The system boot will not stop for a floppy disk drive error but stop for all other errors.
+▶ All, But Diskette The system boot will not stop for a floppy disk drive error but stop for all other errors.